Frequently Asked Questions

 What security and compliance certifications does Spinach AI have?

-Spinach AI enforces a zero data retention policy with all AI subprocessors, meaning customer data is never used for AI model training.
-The company adheres to GDPR and holds vendors to the same standards through regularly-reviewed agreements. (source)
+Spinach AI uses encryption, access controls, and intrusion detection software to safeguard data.
+It enforces responsible AI practices, including a zero data retention policy with AI subprocessors, and does not use customer data for AI model training.
+Vendors are held to the same standards through regularly-reviewed agreements.
+Note: For specific data residency or custom compliance needs, contact sales.

 What feedback have customers given about Spinach AI's ease of use?